MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-expanding-the-design-process-for-mixed-reality.md

 ---
-title: Case study: Expanding the design process for mixed reality
+title: Case study - Expanding the design process for mixed reality
 description: Adding techniques to your design process to help your team think spatially and more easily envision mixed reality experiences.
 author: mavitazk
 ms.author: mavitazk